Digging for Diamonds

 Are the Diamonds Valuable?

 The park staff can identify and provide facts about diamonds; however, they are neither trained nor have the equipment to assess the value of a diamond.
 Generally, the monetary value of a diamond rests in the possibility of the diamond being cut.
 For example, the 3.03-carat Strawn-Wagner Diamond found at the park in 1990 was cut and graded D Flawless, the highest grade a diamond can achieve.
 Should you find a large diamond suitable for cutting, you will want to locate a jeweler and/or gemologist who can serve as your agent to work with a diamond cutter.

-Most diamonds found are generally too small to be cut.
-They will be valued souvenirs of your trip to Arkansas's diamond site.
-Diamonds from the park are often mounted uncut in jewelry.
+Most diamonds found here at the park are generally too small to be cut.
+However, they will be valued and unique souvenirs of your trip to Arkansas's diamond site.
+Diamonds from the park are often mounted in jewelry in their natural uncut form.
 When diamonds are left in their raw form, one popular method of displaying a rough diamond is to have it mounted in a pendant to be worn around the neck.

 Back to Top